 - Minor shelf rockfish spp complex south of 40°10′ N lat.

 Under the catch share program, NMFS divides the West Coast groundfish trawl fishery allocation among eligible recipients as percentages of the total allocation.
 This individual apportionment of catch percentage is called quota share (QS).
 Limited entry trawl permit owners were given an initial allocation of 90 percent of the QS for non-whiting species and 80 percent of the QS for Pacific whiting.
 Eligible shorebased processors received 20 percent of the Pacific whiting QS.
-After the first two years of the program ten percent of the QS for non-whiting species will be set aside for an adaptive management program, which is intended to be used to facilitate new entry into the West Coast groundfish trawl fishery and to address community stability, processor stability, conservation, and unintended or unforeseen consequences of the catch share program.
+After the first two years of the program ten percent of the QS for non-whiting species were to be set aside for an adaptive management program intended to facilitate new entry into the West Coast groundfish trawl fishery and to address community stability, processor stability, conservation, and unintended or unforeseen consequences of the catch share program.

 Individual limited entry trawl permit owners received an initial allocation of QS for various target species/species groups based on their permit’s catch history in qualifying years.
 In addition, NMFS allocated QS for overfished species to each permit owner based on a proxy of the amount of target species QS allocated to the owner.
 Eligible shorebased processors received an initial allocation of QS for Pacific whiting based on their history of being the first receiver reported on state fish tickets.